Living at Home Is Your Choice.

 Our staff welcomes the opportunity to help.
-Our marketing directors, Lea Ann Coates and Linda Lipa, are always available to provide information and serve as resources for you and your family.
+We are always available to provide information and serve as resources for you and your family.
 Please call today to learn more — we look forward to speaking with you!

 Through Lutheran Senior Services, service-minded individuals find many opportunities to give of their time and talents.
 Whether you volunteer for clerical projects or decide to work directly with seniors, you have the chance to dramatically touch lives.
-Current opportunities to make a difference are now available with LSS Hospice Care and / or Volunteer Money Management.
+Current opportunities to make a difference are now available.

-Lutheran Senior Services In-Home Services, along with other national, state and community organizations, is leading a massive effort to highlight the importance of advance healthcare decision-making—an effort that has culminated in the formal designation of April 16 as National Healthcare Decisions Day (NHDD).
+Lutheran Senior Services Home & Community Based Services, along with other national, state and community organizations, is leading a massive effort to highlight the importance of advance healthcare decision-making—an effort that has culminated in the formal designation of April 16 as National Healthcare Decisions Day (NHDD).